octo-technology/OpenTezos/docs/deploy-a-node/set-up-a-node.md

 tezos-node identity generate
 ```

-> By default the network is Mainnet but you can specify the network with the `--network` option in the following command for Florencenet Network: `tezos-node config init --network florencenet`.
-> More about Networks in the [next chapter](/deploy-a-node/networks).

 The identity comprises a pair of cryptographic keys that nodes use to encrypt messages sent to each other.

+It will take some time to generate the keys.
+An `identity.json` file will then be generated in the `~/.tezos-node` directory.
+It will contain our public and private keys.
+Keep it safe and secure!

+It is possible to define the directory where the data will be stored with `--data-dir` (by default, in .tezos-node)

+By default the network is Mainnet but you can specify the network with the `--network` option in the following command for Florencenet Network (for example): `tezos-node config init --network florencenet`.
+More about Networks in the [next chapter](/deploy-a-node/networks).

 > Note that this is merely a network identity.
 It is not related in any way to a Tezos address on the blockchain.